graphile/graphile.github.io/src/pages/postgraphile/extending.md

             // Now we fetch the result that the GraphQL
             // client requested, using the new user
-            // account as the source of the data. const [row] =
+            // account as the source of the data.
+You
+            // should always use
+            // `selectGraphQLResultFromTable` if you
+            // return database data from your custom
+            // field.
+            const [row] =
               await selectGraphQLResultFromTable(
                 sql.fragment`app_public.users`,